james standing at a crossroads in riga Latvia

 We highly suggest you get a free walking tour of the old town.

-It was so insightful and helped us to get to know our location.
+Truthfully, it was so insightful and helped us to get to know our location.
 It makes getting around later much easier.
-It lasted about two hours.
-The tour is free but most people contribute something to the guide after the tour is complete.
-It was freezing on the morning we did it and it would be criminal not to give something back!
+Also, it lasted about two hours.

-We met with the tour guide ten minutes before the tour began in front of St. Peter’s church.
 Be prepared to have many tour guides trying to get your attention to go with them, But make sure you know it’s free or paid beforehand.
-You don’t want a surprise at the end if you expect it to be free of charge!

 All the major sites were covered in the old town tour including: